roger-russel/jq-docker/doc/docker-hub-description.md

 ## Usages

-The command bellow show how to use jq into a file named test.json
+The command below shows how to use JQ into a file named test.json

-The trick is mount this file inside the container.
+The trick is to mount this file inside the container.

 ```sh
 docker run -v $(pwd)/test.json:/test.json rogerrussel/jq:latest jq '.' ./test.json
 ```

-If is desirable to not create a file then you must use an tag with bash, like the example bellow.
+It is possible to run dynamically the json object was can be seen below:

 ```sh
 docker run rogerrussel/jq:latest-sh sh -c 'echo "{\"foo\":\"bar\"}" | jq .'